nburgdorfer/sample_website/_posts/2020-05-19-face-detection.md

 ### (equation placeholder)

-Here, iteration is the current kernel launch iteration.
+Here, <b>iteration</b> is the current kernel launch iteration.
 Launching the kernel in this manner allows us to have a simpler index computation, removing the need to perform a modulus and division for each thread.
 This also allows us to load the features into shared memory and reduce the number of global memory accesses for each thread.
-The downside is that now we must launch the kernel (N / block_size) times.
+The downside is that now we must launch the kernel <b>(N / block_size)</b> times.
 Here is the parallel training kernel pseudo-code using shared memory:

 ### (image placeholder)